Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earlier on November 27, Seoul saw its heaviest November snowfall since modern weather records began in 1907, with 16.5 centimeters of snow falling.
 The record coincided with the city's first snowfall of the season.

 The Korea Railroad Corporation said some subway lines were experiencing delays as workers cleared snow and tree branches from the tracks.
-The Seoul Metropolitan Government said more than 11,000 workers and nearly 20,000 pieces of equipment were deployed to clear the snow from the roads.
+The Seoul Metropolitan Government said more than 11,000 workers and nearly 20,000 pieces of equipment were deployed to clear the snow from the tracks.

 Yonhap reported that at least five people have died due to snowfall in Gyeonggi Province bordering Seoul since November 27, including four when structures collapsed under the weight of the snow and one in a traffic accident when a bus skidded off the road.